 “Our customers also get a professional looking business website that stays up-to-date as they do their jobs.
-We automatically ask for job feedback on behalf of our users, and as that feedback comes in, our users have the option to feature it on the website with a single click.
-Their website also connects with Instagram and Facebook to bring in social media content which helps show/sell their work, as well as connect potential customers back to those profiles.”
+We automatically ask for job feedback on behalf of our users, and as that feedback comes in.
+Our users have the option to feature it on the website with a single click.
+Their website also connects with Instagram and Facebook to bring in social media content.
+That helps show/sell their work, as well as connect potential customers back to those profiles.”

-In the spirit of continued innovation which is the one important way to keep a business customer-focused, Workweek has been improving on its initial features.
+In the spirit of continued innovation which is the one important way to keep a business customer-focused.
+Workweek has been improving on its initial features.
 “We’ve also been working hard to make reporting and business metrics easily consumable and more importantly understandable.
-Our business section shows invoicing trends and where customers come from, so our users can determine their return on any marketing or advertising efforts they’ve tried.
-We also have business generation features like email marketing campaigns that allow you to target customers that you’ve performed certain services for, etc.”
+Our business section shows invoicing trends and where customers come from.
+So our users can determine their return on any marketing or advertising efforts they’ve tried.
+We also have business generation features like email marketing campaigns.
+That allows you to target customers that you’ve performed certain services for, etc.”

-“We differ in that we’re focused on just the features that the freelance or micro businesses need, and we’re doing it in one tool instead of asking users to use multiple apps, remember multiple passwords, connect data from multiple accounts, and more importantly only pay a single fee for the features they really need.”
+“We differ in that we’re focused on just the features that the freelance or micro businesses need.
+We’re doing it in one tool instead of asking users to use multiple apps, remember multiple passwords, connect data from multiple accounts.
+More importantly, only pay a single fee for the features they really need.”

 PLANS FOR THE FUTURE

 Launching a service business is not as straightforward.
 Workweek wants to help new businesses get a footing and avoid mistakes that can be very costly.
-While it is great to evade the long curve of trying and failing earlier on, the founder insists it is also about professionalism on launch.
-“It’s a great opportunity for us to help those early business owners get up and running and have a professional looking brand and business all with the click of a button.”
+While it is great to evade the long curve of trying and failing earlier on.
+The founder insists it is also about professionalism on launch.
+“It’s a great opportunity for us to help those early business owners get up and running.
+They have a professional looking brand and business all with the click of a button.”